noorcs39/AI-Agents-From-Prompts-to-Multi-Agent-Systems/README.md

 ---

-# 🧠 Module 2: Contextualization
+# 🧠 Module 2: Contextualization: Agents

 This module focuses on embedding context into AI agent workflows using APIs, context windows, Retrieval-Augmented Generation (RAGs), autonomy, and structured workflows.